holochain/docs-pages/src/bluesky-try.md

 ## Users

-If you want to see what a Holochain application feels like to use, here are some that you can try:
+If you want to see what a Holochain application feels like to use, here are some that you can try.
+Holochain is **made for human interaction**, so you'll get the most rewarding experience if you try them with a friend.

 * [Register](https://register.holo.host/elemental) to be an alpha tester for [Elemental Chat](https://elemental-chat.holo.host/), a proof-of-concept chat application built with Holochain and hosted on the [Holo network](https://holo.host) (Note: There is a wait list.)
 * If you are on Linux or Mac, download [Acorn](https://github.com/h-be/acorn/releases/tag/v0.5.1-alpha), a collaborative planning app.
 If you want to join a public workspace, try the project invitation secret `residual improvise landfall bogus degraded`.
 (Warning: it's an unmoderated space, so don't be surprised if you see weird stuff there.)